The New Economy: A Living Earth System Model

 The current system failure is thousands of years in the making and touches on every aspect of society.
 There is no magic-bullet solution.
 Nor will marginal adjustments to the current self-destructive system suffice.
 We must reinvent our culture and our institutions from the bottom up.

 The observations I share in this report are the product of my life experience, much of it living and working in Africa, Asia, and Latin America, as I elaborate in the brief personal history at the end of the report.
-What follows is my effort to distil within the outline prescribed by the Next System Project the most important lessons of this experience.
+What follows is my effort to distill within the outline prescribed by the Next System Project the most important lessons of this experience.

 The goal is a new economic system that supports three essential and inseparable outcomes: